-- Affirmation of Compliance with federal requirements of Title IV - Data Forms on Making Assessment More Explicit (E forms).
+- Affirmation of Compliance with federal requirements of Title IV - Making Assessment More Explicit (E-Series forms).
 Institutions choose one of the four options: E-1, Inventory; E-2, Voluntary System of Accountability (VSA); E-3, Institutional Claims; or E-4, Peer Comparison.
-(Forms can be downloaded from the Commission website: www.neche.org. - Most recent audited financial statements (Note: International institutions will submit financial statements that have been translated into English and reflect finances in US currency) - Auditor's management letter.
+(Forms can be downloaded from the Commission website: www.neche.org. - NECHE Finance Forms - Most recent audited financial statements (Note: International institutions will submit financial statements that have been translated into English and reflect finances in US currency) - Auditor's management letter.
 (The management letter contains the auditor's specific recommendations to the institution on its financial controls and practices.
 It is not the "independent auditor's report.") - List of supporting documents available in the workroom or provided electronically

-Effective August 1, 2021, all reports, including the self-study, are to be submitted as a single, searchable pdf file to the Commission.
-The single, searchable pdf file of the self-study should include all appendices and should be submitted via the NECHE Institution Portal.
+All reports, including the self-study, are to be submitted as a single, searchable pdf file to the Commission.
+The single, searchable pdf file of the self-study will include all appendices and be submitted via the NECHE Institution Portal.